GLYCAM-Web/gems/project_management/kanban_notes/Draft complete Services pipeline using Delegator as the Entity.md

 	- [ ] Note that "error requests" are not added to this list.
 They are returned as responses only.
 - [ ] Response manager adds the list of responses - including error responses - to the return entity.
 - [ ] Response manager adds top-level outputs and notices, as needed, to the return entity.
+	- [ ] I'm considering making this a hack, but it might be just as simple to do it right.
+That is, I can't think of a hack that will be faster to write or debug.
 - [x] Response manager returns entity to transaction manager.
 - [x] Transaction manager sends Project and outgoing entity to Project manager.
 - [ ] Project manager instantiates a new project, generates whatever outgoing project info is needed,
+	- [ ] The hack here might be just to make a default project and copy in any info that needs to be returned.
 - [x] Project manager returns the project to transaction manager.
 - [x] Transaction manager returns the transaction.
 - [ ] The 'Error' AAOP is gonna gause trouble until I figure out a way to fix it.
+	- [ ] Make it a proper Service.
+If someone wants to call the "Error" service, let them.
+They will get their options echoed back as respoonses with notices or whatever.
-- [ ] There will be work to do in the Request Manager
+- [x] There will be work to do in the Request Manager
-	- [ ] Also with transaction manager
+	- [x] Also with transaction manager
 	- [x] I made a hack.
-		- [ ] Maybe ok for now?
+		- [x] Maybe ok for now?
 We will see.
+	- [x] Assuming ok for now.
 - [ ]

 This old list is probably redundant, but check it: